Evals

 Unlike other evaluation tools, you don't need to build a separate dataset.
 Spanlens already logs every call, so it samples automatically from production responses that used the given prompt version.

 To use a Dataset as the sample source instead, see the Datasets page.
-The dataset's expected_output field becomes the scoring target.
+In dataset mode the runner does two things back to back:

 How Evals differs from A/B